Key-Based SSH Logins With PuTTY

 2 Install PuTTY, PuTTYgen, And Pageant On The Windows System

-First we need to install PuTTY, PuTTYgen, and Pageant on our Windows system.
-All we need to do is download the exectuable files (.exe) and save them somewhere, e.g. on the desktop.
+First, we need to install PuTTY, PuTTYgen, and Pageant on our Windows system.
+All we need to do is download the executable files (.exe) and save them somewhere, e.g. on the desktop.
 We don't need to install them as they are standalone applications.
 To start them, we only need to double-click them.

 Download the following files from the PuTTY download page and save them on your Windows system, e.g. on the desktop: